Age UK Cheshire currently has 45 employees, 150 volunteers and 8 trustees

-Helen Flaherty, Head of Finance and Resources
+Helen Flaherty, Chief Finance Officer

 Helen joined Age UK Cheshire in October 2008.
 After completing her degree in Maths and French many years ago, Helen started her working life as a graduate trainee in Finance.
 She completed her accountancy exams in 1991 and subsequently qualified as an accountant, continuing to work in the commercial sector.
 Whilst the transition from the commercial to the third sector was not easy, Helen enjoys the challenges of financial management within a voluntary organisation – and seeing the difference Age UK Cheshire makes to the lives of older people through its delivery of quality services.

 Christine McMahon, Head of Operations